 When you reach in and your opponent jumps to the middle, you can push the ball back behind them.

 It's a simple shot, but it's devastatingly effective because your opponent has already committed to moving the wrong direction.
+According to CBS Sports coverage of elite pickleball strategy, reading opponent positioning before you execute a shot is one of the defining traits separating 4.0 players from 5.0 players.

 The Mental Side of Neutralizing Aggressive Dinks

-Here's something that doesn't get talked about enough:
+Here's something that doesn't get talked about enough.

 The mental game matters as much as the technique.